seykron/node-web-modules/README.md

     app.use(app.router);
   });

+  // Registers modules
+  require("./app"); // app module.

   ModuleManager.listen(8000);
 ```

 ### Registering Modules

 The basic usage is to register modules and map some endpoints to display
-views without processing in the application layer.
+views without any processing in the application layer.

 When there's no handler registered for a route, it's considered a simple
 view rendering.
 By convention it takes the last part of the request context